 Our Background and Overview

-Baltimore City Head Start in partnership with two organizations, Dayspring Programs Inc., and Union Baptist Church, serves over 759 Head Start children (ages 3 – 5) in a total of 11 locations across Baltimore City, making it convenient for families to access care.
+Baltimore City Head Start in partnership with two organizations, Dayspring Programs Inc., and Union Baptist Church, serves over 759 Head Start children (ages 3 – 5) in a total of 10 locations across Baltimore City, making it convenient for families to access care.
 (See our directory of Baltimore City Head Start Programs and sites).
-Our children are served in full day options (more than 6 hours) throughout the year.
+Our children are served in full-day options (more than 6 hours) throughout the year.

 Long-Term Goals (5-Year): 2014 – 2019

-- To better serve the population of families and children from age three to age five.
+- BCHS will better serve the population of families and children from age three to age five.

-- To leverage resources to offset flat and reduced funding at the federal and state levels.
+- BCHS will leverage resources to offset flat and reduced funding at the federal and state levels.

-- To drastically increase the number of children who are school-ready: To exceed the averages for Baltimore City, in the percentages of 4 year old children who are considered “fully ready” for kindergarten and in the percentages of 3 year old children who are considered “on track” to be ready.
+- BCHS will significantly increase the number of children who are school-ready: To exceed the averages for Baltimore City, in the percentages of 4-year-old children who are considered “fully ready” for kindergarten and in the percentages of 3-year-old children who are considered “on track” to be ready.

 - To meet or exceed ERSEA standards